 “I’m ready to say goodbye to millennial pink and make way for other equally dynamic hues.
-I’m all for seeing muted yellows and moody shades of lilac take the spotlight in 2018,” says Digital Editor Anna Kocharian.
-We’ve seen the ice cream pastel trend fully take off this year, broaching options like subtle seafoam green or pale grey-blues as alternatives to the perennially popular millennial pink.
-Try implementing this borrowed-from-fashion color palette in your home with these fun finds.
+I’m all for seeing muted yellows and moody shades of lilac take the spotlight,” says digital editor Anna Kocharian.
+We’ve seen the ice cream pastel trend fully take off in recent years, broaching options like subtle seafoam green or dusty lavenders as alternatives to the perennially popular millennial pink.

-Breaking news: Wallpaper no longer holds the monopoly on paint alternatives for your walls.
-Equally as interesting is the mural trend, which may require more patience but is totally worth it in our opinion.
+While we’ll obviously never be over wallpaper, it no longer holds a monopoly on paint alternatives.
+Equally as interesting is the mural trend, which may require more patience but is totally worth it, in our opinion.
 Ask a local artist, try your hand at a smaller drawing, or recruit a particularly creative friend to paint a completely bespoke image or pattern in your space.
-It will create a much more custom feel than wallpaper, given that you picked out every element yourself.
+Alternatively, fake it with a painterly wall decal.
+It will create a much more custom feel than wallpaper, given that you picked out every element (from color to pattern placement) yourself.

 Tired of gallery walls being the go-to for dressing up an empty rental wall?
-You’re not alone: “I’m hoping for an end to the gallery wall era,” admits Digital Content Strategy Manager Amanda Johnson.
-“Of course, I currently subscribe to this trend, but in 2018 I’m looking forward to large scale wall art replacing my constantly crooked frames.”
+You’re not alone.
 Invest in a larger piece (or DIY one!) to fill the void instead of relying on a smattering of smaller frames.

 Hello: Pampas grass

-The beloved green plant had its moment (and by moment we mean years) in the spotlight, but it’s time to move on to a plant of a different color.
-Literally: Pampas Grass, a pale silvery hued plant making a convincing case for denaturing your greenery in favor of something cooler and more subdued.
-Try using a couple branches as a centerpiece or grouping a bunch together in a large vase for an instant way to dress up an empty corner of your room.
+The beloved green plant had its moment (and by moment, we mean years) in the spotlight, but it’s time to move on to a plant of a different color.
+Literally: Pampas grass, a pale silvery-hued plant, makes a convincing case for ditching your greenery in favor of something cooler and more subdued.
+Try using a couple branches as a centerpiece or grouping a bunch together in a large vase for an instant way to dress up an empty corner of a room.